yeluH/MT/Analysis/work_readme.md

   #### Work_09_1_pseudo
   #### Work_09_2_model
     - Apply the classification model to dataframes of pseudo-absence points
+  #### Work_09_3_entropy
+    - Write functions to calculate entropy of each direction in each location *(base = default e)*
+    - Apply to predicted labelgroup for both accident and pseudo point dataframes
+    - Including two entropy indices
+      - Entropy for the whole scene
+        - 1 curb, 2 infrastructure, 0 building, 3 means_of_transportation, 4 other, 5 sky, 6 vegetation
+      - Entropy for the ground scene
+        - Using the 1 & 2 label groups from above (just curb and infrastructure)
+        - 0 bike lane, 1 curb, 2 ground_sign, 3 manhole, 4 other, 5 pavement, 6 road
+  #### Work_09_4_image_entropy
+    - Write functions to calculate entropy of images *(base = default e)*
+    - Apply to 295×4 images for accident points and 792×4 images for pseudo points

 ## Issue
 - Images and masks are found not matched!
 (2024.01.09)   <Solved>